Chapter Twenty-Eight False Choices

 She clears her throat: “Kidding.
 Where’s y’all’s sense of humor?”

 Grace changes into street clothes while me, Ali, Parker, Gray, and the Presidium crew, already prepared, wait; Max stays behind.
 Pseudo-disguised in hats and sunglasses, we hop into black cargo vans and trucks and head cross town.
 Upon arrival of a dead-end rundown building, in a dark neglected part of the city that nobody cares about apparently, we find Dandria who brought one nurse, Sara, and readied the deserted area for patients while Parker, Gray, and Presidium blend obscurely into the backdrop.
 Oftentimes they too contribute as needed.
-Mostly, they venture out to bring back people in need in addition to security.
+Mostly, in addition to security, they venture out to bring back people in need.

-Dandria is tall, middle-aged, black, a striking black that highlights her lava-brown eyes and straight white teeth; her hair short; her long thin legs wrapped in tan cargo pants.
-On many interactions, Dandria can be a cold brusque woman, clinical and taciturn and devoid of empathy; however, that penetrable shield falls occasionally to let loose the fire burning beneath in an odd witty wordplay and act that leaves anyone on the opposite end of it flustered between amusement and vexation.
+Dandria is tall, middle-aged, black—a striking black that highlights her lava-brown eyes and straight white teeth; her hair short; her long thin legs wrapped in tan cargo pants.
+On many interactions, Dandria can be a cold brusque woman, clinical and taciturn and devoid of empathy with shades of neurodiversity; however, that penetrable shield falls occasionally to let loose the fire burning beneath in an odd witty wordplay and act that leaves anyone on the opposite end of it flustered between amusement and vexation.

 Dandria is an obstetrician and gynecologist.
 Few remain.